inca-viewer/inca/README.md

 Pure vanilla script.
 No IDE, no external calls<br> Does not mess with any settings<br>
 Just run Compile.exe - browser will open in pictures folder<br>
-To 'uninstall', just exit from taskbar & delete folder Just scan over the Java and AHK scripts to see it's harmless
+To 'uninstall', just exit from taskbar & delete folder<br>

 # Features: